Ed Sheeran New Music: Two New Songs From The Singer Prompts #WelcomeBackEd Hashtag On Twitter

 “Do you like it?
 I think it’s quite rugged.
 I have been telling people that it was James Blunt [that cut me], trying to get his pop career back.
 He’s been telling me to say that.
 I’m not being mean.”

-Sheeran also said that, in his time away, he “forgot” all of the lyrics to his most popular songs, and that he’ll have to “relearn” everything before he goes on tour.
+Sheeran also said that in his time away, he “forgot” all of the lyrics to his most popular songs, and he’ll have to “relearn” everything before he goes on tour.
 However, he certainly had a good time for himself, including going on a cruise ship that featured a Filipino crew that were all big fans of his work.
 Sheeran joked that he spent the entire trip “taking selfies” with the boat crew.

 To promote his new music, Ed Sheeran recently spoke to Entertainment Tonight about his music, his adventures, and Taylor Swift.
-And though his new album doesn’t have an official release date, Sheeran plans to get some training in before he starts promoting the album in full, because he’s been removed from so many things for so long.
+And though his new album doesn’t have an official release date, Sheeran plans to get some training in before he starts promoting the album in full because he’s been removed from so many things for so long.

 “I did a magazine interview and realized after it that I’d said loads of stuff that was not good to say.
 And I was like, ‘Should I have media training?’ because I’ve been away for a while.
 I have an addictive personality, you can see from the tattoos.
 So my New Year’s resolution was to get off social media.”